With the help of YouTube, you can learn Italian or any other language you can think of.

-So there you have it – all the YouTube channels you need to learn Italian on YouTube.
+So there you have it – all the YouTube channels and Italian videos you need to learn Italian on YouTube.

 Whether you prefer something slow and structured, or a deep dive into the culture, you've got everything you need to start learning Italian for free from home.

 These YouTube videos are a great way to immerse yourself in the language, without getting hung up on grammar and vocabulary details.
 Especially the videos that are 100% in Italian.

 In fact, that's exactly what I did when I learned Italian from home in 3 months.
 I immersed myself daily in Italian material that interested me.